JSsixtyfour/smashremix/readme.md

 ##### Shield
 - Allows selecting a shield color.
+- The Costume option will use a shield color matching the selected costume.
+- The Vanilla option will use the vanilla shield color scheme for that port.
 ##### Visibility
 - Allows playing as completely invisible (None), slightly visible (Cloaked), or as a silhouette (Dark).
 ##### Skeleton